 About the teachers:

 Instructors are Caitlin Meives, Tyler Lucero, and Christopher Brandt--members of the Young Urban Preservationists, an affiliate group of The Landmark Society of Western New York.
 The YUPs are an emerging generation of preservationists in the greater Rochester region dedicated to promoting inclusive, modern, and innovative preservation practices to help revitalize communities and our built environment.
 And we have fun doing it!

-For details on our class cancellation policy, parking, and more please visit our FAQs.
+For details on our COVID-19 policies, class cancellation policy, parking, and more, please visit our FAQs.